cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran (Zhuoran is the first name) is a Senior Machine Learning Engineer at [Cruise](https://getcruise.com/) working on large language model (LLM) application to self-driving and data-driven machine learning transition of the planning system.
+Shen Zhuoran (Zhuoran is the first name) is a Research Scientist at Stealth Startup in Palo Alto, CA, working on coding large language models (coding LLMs) to push on the frontier of artificial intelligence (AI) reasoning and general intelligence.

 He has been focusing on the non-local attention mechanism and Transformers for computer vision since 2018, arguably being one of the first batch of scholars investigating this topic.
-Over his tenure at [SenseTime](https://www.sensetime.com/en/), [Tencent](https://www.tencent.com/en-us/), and [Google AI Residency](https://research.google/), he proposed various efficient formulations of attention and Transformer and gained experience building towards a visual foundation model.
-His papers on efficient attention have accumulated more than 300 citations and direct follow-up works in multiple fields, especially medical imaging.
-Later at [Pony.ai](https://pony.ai/), he lead the development of the first version of Pony's end-to-end deep learning prediction system.
+Over his tenure at [SenseTime](https://www.sensetime.com/en/), [Tencent](https://www.tencent.com/en-us/), and [Google AI Residency](https://research.google/), he worked on various novel efficient formulations of attention and Transformer and building a visual foundation model.
+His papers on efficient attention have accumulated more than 700 citations and direct follow-up works in multiple fields, especially medical imaging and remote sensing.
+After Google, he spent two years in self-driving, lead the end-to-end deep learning transition for [Pony.ai](https://pony.ai/)'s motion prediction system, and worked on establishing data-driven continuous learning for behavior planning models at [Cruise](https://www.getcruise.com/).

 He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) with First-Class Honours and the top-1 GPA in class.